 The gallery space is located at the main entrance of the building, with a main exhibiting space at the front and a smaller gallery at the back which is used for both exhibiting and life drawing.
 If you would be interested in holding an exhibition, event or workshop at Patriothall, click the yellow tab below for the gallery pack or email firstname.lastname@example.org to enquire about availability.

 Tenants of the Wasps community receive the following benefits:

 The building is fully accessible.

-Patriothall studios are a 15 - 20 minute walk from Princes Street.
-Once you are on Hamilton Place, walk through the vennel next to the Scotmid Co-op (opposite Stockbridge library) to locate the building entrance.
+Patriothall is a 15-20 minute walk from Princes Street.
+Once you are on Hamilton Place, walk through the vennel next to the Scotmid Co-op (opposite Stockbridge Library) to locate the building entrance.